MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 ### App reports

-- **Screen views** list screen views for individual screens and the total number of screen views over a selected time frame.
+- **Screen views** list screen views for individual screens in an app and the total number of screen views over a selected time frame.
 You can view screen views by screen name or by screen title.

 - **Sessions** show information about the number of sessions and the session duration.